pscally1005/pscally1005.github.io/_posts/draft/2026-05-05-fajita-peppers.markdown

 - Wash your peppers, and cut into a medium dice

-- Add the peppers to the hot pan with red wine vinegar and spices.
+- Add the peppers to the hot pan with diced tomatoes, red wine vinegar, and spices.
 Cover and cook until softened to desired texture, about 10-15 minutes
 Notes:
 - I often pair together my Tomato Turkey Tacos, Cilantro Lime Brown Rice, and Sauteed Fajita Peppers
 - |